Kharinaev/shell/README.md

 - make conveyor of programs using | (./program1 | program2 | program3, so program1 output will be input for program2 etc.)
 - and combine this possibilities.

+Program will make any your command until EOF (ctrl + C)